 To begin with, what is a "command"?
-A command is simply an order that you give to the computer that tells it to act in a specific way.
+A command is simply an order that you give to the computer that tells it act in a specific way.
 Different computer systems handle commands in different ways.
-The most common way of processing operating system commands is to use a command table.
-A command table is a special list embedded in the operating system itself.
-This list contains the names of all of the legal system commands along with the addresses of the routines within the operating system that perform the functions requested by the commands.
-When such an operating system receives a command from you, it compares it against its command table.
+The most common wa of processing operating system commands is to use a command table.
+A command table is a special li embedded in the operating system itself.
+This list contains the names of all of the legal system command along with the addresses of the routines within the operating system that perform the functions requested the commands.
+When such an operating system receives a command from you, it compares it against i command table.
 When it makes a match, it transfers control to the appropriate routine.
-The major disadvantage of this scheme is that the commands you can use are built into the operating system.
-That is, you cannot add new commands to the system without rewriting the operating system.
-Also, even if you do not use some of the commands, the routines that carry out those functions are still part of the operating system, taking up valuable space in memory.
+The major disadvantag of this scheme is that the commands you can use are built into the operating system.
+That is, you cannot ac new commands to the system without rewriting the operating system.
+Also, even if you do not use some of th commands, the routines that carry out those functions are still part of the operating system, taking up valuab space in memory.

 The AMOS system offers a unique approach to command handling.
-Instead of canning command routines into the operating system (and causing you to reassemble the operating system whenever you want to change or delete a command), AMOS treats each command as the name of a program or command file.
-This gives your system optimum flexibility, since adding a new command consists merely of adding a new machine language program or command file to the disk.
+Instead of canning command routine into the operating system (and causing you to reassemble the operating system whenever you want to chang or delete a command), AMOS treats each command as the name of a program or command file.
+This give your system optimum flexibility, since adding a new command consists merely of adding a new machir language program or command file to the disk.
 (NOTE: We talk about command files and DO files below.)

-This method of command processing allows you to write your own commands, rename old commands, and delete commands you don't want to use.
-Changing your system software to reflect the newest enhancements introduced by Alpha Micro becomes a simple matter of adding new Alpha Micro command routine files to your System Disk.
+This method of command processing allows you to write your own commands, rename old commands, ar delete commands you don't want to use.
+Changing your system software to reflect the newest enhancemen introduced by Alpha Micro becomes a simple matter of adding new Alpha Micro command routine files your System Disk.